HHook/keras-house-prices/README.md

 In this project we will be predicting house prices with Keras regression techniques.
 We will be using data from a Kaggle dataset: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

-As of now we are almost done with data cleaning and exploration and some creative feature engineering.
+As of now we are done with data cleaning and exploration, some feature engineering and encoding with categorical variables.

-Later on we will explore advanced regression techniques like random forest and gradient boosting.
+Next we will explore advanced regression techniques like lasso, random forest and gradient boosting.